Anadea/anadea_blog/content/posts/best-practices-of-ai-application-security-for-businesses/index.md

 <td>

 <p><span style="font-weight: 400;">A healthcare AI model reveals subtle differences in output when it is asked about certain patients.
-This allows attackers to make a conclusion that those individuals&rsquo; data was part of the training set.</span></p>
+This allows attackers to make a conclusion that those individuals.</span></p>

 </td>